Alcohol and Substance Abuse Evaluation

 Different hallucinogens present with a variety of organ system effects.
 Phencyclidine (PCP) has been known to cause muscle rigidity, seizures, rhabdomyolysis, and coma.
 Anticholinergics have been associated with delirium, supraventricular tachycardia, hypertension, and seizures.
 Other hallucinogens (eg, lysergic acid diethylamide [LSD], peyote, marijuana, nutmeg) rarely cause significant physical complications.
 [8]

-Prescription and over-the-counter drug abuse
+Prescription and over-the-counter (OTC) drug abuse

 Prescription drug abuse is considered to be a serious and growing problem.
 Narcotics, stimulants, and sedatives are the common prescription drugs of abuse.
 Patients may present to the ED with deliberate or accidental overdose.
 Rapid increases in the amount of a medication needed, frequent requests for refills before the quantity prescribed should have been finished, and visits to multiple providers may be indicators of abuse.